 Aldbourne is an Ancient Parish in the county of Wiltshire.

-Other places in the parish include: Upper Upham, Preston, and Lower Upham.
+Other places in the parish include: the tythings of Preston, Lower Upham, and Upper Upham.

 Status: Ancient Parish

 - Parish registers: 1637